sahhollingsworth/workout-tracker/README.md

 This application uses a Mongo database with a Mongoose schema and handles routeing with Express.

 ## Installation
+Ensure you have Node.js installed locally to install packages to and from the public npm registry.
+Node.js installation documentation.

+1. Clone the repository to your local machine.

+2. Install application dependencies `npm install`.
+Required when when you first set up the project for local development or use OR if any changes are made to the project's dependencies.
+More Node information here.

+3. From the root folder, add the seed data to your now established database with `npm run seed`

+4. Start the application with `npm start`

+5. Open the website in local browser at http://localhost:3000

 ## Future Development